jediwright/local-first-series/README.md

 ## The Seam Stack

 The series demonstrates a four-layer architecture for local-first systems where boundary events carry weight.
-We call it the **Seam Stack**, and it is documented at [seamstack.org](https://seamstack.org).
+I call it the **Seam Stack**, and it is documented at [seamstack.org](https://seamstack.org).

 | Layer | Question it answers | Technology in this series |
 |---|---|---|